sei-cabidi/wbia-plugin-miew-id/README.md

 The data is expected to be in the coco JSON format.
 Paths to data files and the image directory are defined in the config YAML file.

+The beluga data can be downloaded from [here](https://cthulhu.dyn.wildme.io/public/datasets/beluga-model-data.zip).

 ## Configuration file

 A config file path can be set by: